Slow Juicer Vs Fast Juicer – Which Is Best?

 So Are We Saying That Low Speed Juicers Are No Better Than Centrifugal Juicers?

 No, we are definitely not saying that.
-But what is best for one person is not necessarily best for another and the differences are almost universally exaggerated by some sellers.
+But what is best for one person is not necessarily best for another and the differences are almost universally exaggerated by marketers.
 Juice yield and juice quality are important considerations for most people but when researching online it’s easy for them to become convinced that slow=better and fast=worse.
 It’s not that simple.
 The nutritional quality and yield of juice is determined by two factors – how well the plant fibres are broken down and how much force is used to separate the juice from the pulp.
 Yield varies between types of juicer on different ingredients.
 For example you wouldn’t want to juice berries in a centrifugal juicer because its too wasteful.
 But that same centrifugal juicer might outperform some masticating juicers for carrot juice yield.

 Fresh-green-juice

 The juice quality is actually determined by the process and not the speed.
 Generally speaking, all masticating juicers are believed to offer more nutrients in the juice, because of the grinding and chewing action they have on the produce, which does a more thorough job of breaking down the plant cells and releasing the goodness.
 But the differences may not be as great as we are led to believe and it appears to vary from one ingredient to another.
 For some people the argument revolves around juice quality vs convenience and ease of use.
 Slow juicers offer excellent juice quality and they are good for juicing a wider range of produce.
-Centrifugals win for convenience.
+Centrifugals win for speed and convenience.

 Juicer brands are mainly concerned with market share and sales, and because they can sometimes get away with making bizarre claims, suddenly we are getting hundreds of calls from people who want to know the exact speed of our juicers, believing that the slowest model will be the best.
 This just doesn’t work in practice.
 For example, Twin Gear Juicers are widely believed to offer the best quality juice you can get at home (unless you want to go to the extra trouble of using a hydraulic press as well).
-But the RPM of a twin gear juicer can be over four times faster than our slowest slow juicer.
+But the RPM of a twin gear juicer can be significantly faster than our slowest slow juicer.
 This completely contradicts the idea that slower = better since most people accept that a twin gear juicer will release more nutrients, even though it turns faster than many other low speed juicers.
-The better juice quality has nothing to do with speed in this case – quality is improved because the produce has to pass through tinier gaps between two stainless steel gears during the juicing process achieving better breakdown of the cells.
-So we’d simply advise that the precise RPM is not as important as the juicing method itself, and different methods have different advantages.
+The better juice quality has nothing to do with speed in this case – quality is improved because the produce has to pass through tinier gaps between two stainless steel gears during the juicing process, achieving better breakdown of the cells.
+So we’d simply advise that the precise RPM is not as important as the juicing method itself, and different methods have different pros and cons.

 L'Equip-xl-blackCentrifugal juicers are a fast way to get nutrients into your body and they are great if you have a busy lifestyle and your main priority is to get the job done quickly.
 Heat can destroy nutrients and the false claim most commonly made against centrifugal juicers is that they heat up juice and destroy nutrients.
 THEY CATEGORICALLY DO NOT DO THIS.
 Their speed doesn’t create significant warming and there is good evidence that they produce highly nutritious juice with good enzyme activity.

 It’s clear that centrifugal juicers give a highly nutritious juice.
 Claims made online often wildly exaggerate the difference in quality between a centrifugal and a masticating juicer but the limited research available doesn’t support such claims.
 There is a difference, but depending on the nutrient tested, the percentages of difference can drop into low single figures.
 Juice yield from a centrifugal juicer is comparable with masticating juicers on most hard ingredients, but they do give significantly less juice with leafy greens, wheatgrass and soft juicy fruits.
-Nevertheless, a centrifugal juicer with a large feed chute and a powerful motor will be very easy to live with compared to some masticating juicers, and the speed and convenience can be a good pay off compared to a small loss of juice quality.
+Nevertheless, a centrifugal juicer with a large feed chute and a powerful motor will be easier to live with compared to some masticating juicers, and the speed and convenience can be a good pay off compared to a small loss of juice quality.
 The more you actually use your juicer – the more you will benefit.

 Some Slow Juicers Are Really Quite Fast!